 Similarly, complex numbers are very useful for describing periodic waveforms, predicting natural resonances in systems, designing control systems and many other things.

 I enjoy helping students understand and master the challenge of solving equations involving one or more of these non-linear equations, systems of linear equations.

-I love calculus because has revealed so many truths that would have been very difficult to realize without it!
+I love calculus because it has revealed so many hidden truths, things that would have been very difficult to realize without it!
 How else could you figure out the volume of a sphere, the center of mass and the moment of inertia of a complicated structure, the modes of vibration of a structure, the amount of deflection expected in a beam, the fundamental modes of a plant under feedback control?
 Did you ever know that without calculus, we most likely would still not know that light is an electromagnetic wave?
 We'd probably not have been able to develop over-the-air communications either.
 No radio!
 No broadcast television!
 No 4G networks!
 We would also probably still not understand why orbits are elliptical, why the periodic table is the way it is, why materials bend the way they do under loads.
 No skyscrapers!
 No space program!
 No supersonic aircraft!

 My own calculus background began in a tiny (by local standards) rural high school.
 While there I studied calculus on my own in study hall by correspondence (like both of the other students)!.
 I had never heard of AP or IB courses and had no access to them (although on the other hand, I maybe had a fuller more balanced high school life, as a result -- I am not saying taking an AP course is always the best decision for everyone).